 Does Acrylic Paint Adhere to Plastic Well?

-The adhesion of this kind of paint to plastic can vary depending on the type of plastic and the surface preparation.
-In general, this paint adheres well to surfaces of plastics that are smooth, clean, and dry.
+When it comes to painting on plastic, the type of plastic and how you prep the surface can greatly influence the paint’s adhesion.
+Typically, this paint sticks best to plastics that are smooth, clean, and dry.

 However, some plastics, such as polyethylene and polypropylene, can be more challenging to paint on because they have a non-porous, slick surface that can cause the paint to bead up and not adhere properly.